Skip to main content

 Example Answer

 “Regression testing ensures that new code changes haven’t introduced issues in previously functioning parts of the software.
 It involves testing the entire system after updates.
-Retesting, on the other hand, focuses on verifying that specific bugs or issues have been fixed.
-For example, after developers resolved a login bug, I conducted retesting to confirm the fix and regression testing to ensure other features like account creation and password recovery were still functional.”
+Retesting, on the other hand, focuses on verifying that specific bugs or issues have been fixed.”

 14. How do you ensure your test cases are effective and comprehensive?